HonkingGoose/git-gosling/docs/git_sandbox/your_first_merge.md

 ### Git merge shorthand

-When you're on the target branch you don't need to tell Git what branch to merge into.
+When you're on the target branch, you don't need to tell Git what branch to merge into.
 Git will assume you want to merge into the current branch.

 The shorthand form is: `git merge origin_branch`.

 ```git